parkerro-dev/my-app/README.md

 INSTRUCTIONS FOR THE NEXT WEBMASTER:

-This also heavily used Chakra UI elements.
+This heavily uses Chakra UI elements.
 That's why it looks so fancy.
-Some guidelines for the next webmaster;
+Some guidelines;
 The Physoc.ie website pulls its information from the github repository.
 So the idea is that you fork a clone the github (master) repository (using your own personal github account), make all your lovely edits and then you compile that (i'll get to that in a sec), you deploy it (i'll get to that), then merge that deployment (you'll be merging gh-pages, but once again i'll get to it. so impatient.) with the physics society github and it should update the website.